On the trivializability of rank-one cocycles with an invariant field of projective measures: Final remarks and comments

 \section{Final remarks and comments}

 We want to conclude this short manuscript trying to relate our results with the current literature about superrigidity of measurable cocycle for hyperbolic lattices.

-We start considering the complex case.
-Given a measurable cocycle $\Gamma \times \Omega \rightarrow \textup{PU}(n,1)$, where $\Gamma<\textup{SU}(n,1)$ with $n\geq2$, we know by \cite[Theorem 1.5]{moraschini:savini:2} that if the cocycle is maximal it has to be Zariski dense.
-Assuming the existence of an equivariant family of projective measures (for instance as in Proposition \ref{prop:equivariant:map:arithmetic}), we obtain once again that the cocycle must be trivializable.
-More generally, we believe that Theorem \ref{teor:complex:case} gives a contribution in understanding which Zariski dense cocycles are trivializable if we do not assume maximality.
+We consider the complex case.
+Given a measurable cocycle $\Gamma \times \Omega \rightarrow \textup{PU}(n,1)$, where $\Gamma<\textup{SU}(n,1)$ with $n\geq2$, we know by \cite[Theorem 1.5]{moraschini:savini:2} that if the cocycle is maximal it has to be trivializable.
+Theorem \ref{teor:complex:case} offers us another point of view.
+In fact, if we forget about maximality and we assume Zariski density, the existence of an equivariant family of projective measures (for instance as in Proposition \ref{prop:equivariant:map:arithmetic}) implies the trivializability of the cocycle.
+Notice that, \emph{a posteriori}, maximal cocycles are Zariski dense, so in principle Theorem \ref{teor:complex:case} cover a wider family of cases than maximal cocycles (when the target is $\textup{PU}(n,1)$).
+More generally, we believe that Theorem \ref{teor:complex:case} gives a contribution in understanding which Zariski dense cocycles are trivializable if we do not want to invoke maximality to trivialize them.

 Theorems \ref{teor:real:case} and \ref{teor:complex:case} help also to understand better how to weaken the hypothesis of the results by Fisher-Hitchman \cite{fisher:hitchman} and by Bader-Furman-Sauer \cite{sauer:articolo}, where some integrability assumptions are required to get the desired superrigidity statements.